Removing the four knobs

 large secondary.

-to the upper cage is routed through a truss pole and plugged into a
+Power to the upper cage is routed through a truss pole and plugged into a junction block mounted on the bottom cage ring.
+Strut tubes are located directly above the truss anchor for maximum rigidity.

-A switch block mounted on
+A switch block

 the finder board distributes power to the anti-dew devices.
 The right